datadesk/python-elections/source/index.rst

     Integer giving the maximum number of winners.

+        >>> obj.num_winners
+        1

 .. attribute:: obj.office_name

-    Character string for office name (e.g., U.S. House, Governor, etc.).
+    Character string for office name (e.g., U.S. House, Governor, etc.)

+        >>> obj.office_name
+        'President'

 .. attribute:: obj.office_description

-    A description of the office.
+    Character string further describing the office type.
+May be empty.

 .. attribute:: obj.office_id

-    A unique number give to the office at stake by AP.
+    Single character Office Type ID.
+Only top-of-the-ticket races (President, Governor, US Senate, and US House) are guaranteed to be unique on a national level.
+All other office types are guaranteed to be unique only within a state.
+A full list of the office identifiers can be found in AP's documentation.

 .. attribute:: obj.race_type_name